CartoDB/carto-vl/docs/guides/08-animate-your-visualizations.md

 ```

-#### Update the progress
+#### Update the progress bar
-You have learned how to change the animation by interacting with the different buttons, and now you are going learn how to update the current progress of the animation.
-This function will be the one responsible of:
+Now that we have added the listening events for the different buttons and defined the behavior upon interaction, next we will walk through updating the progress bar and the current time text.

+The `updateProgress` function will be responsible for:
-- updating the progress range, by updating the range value with the result of `getProgressPct()` method and
+- updating the progress bar through the duration of the animation, using the range value provided by the `getProgressPct()` method and
 - displaying the current time, by updating a span with the current `getProgressValue()` method:

 ```js